What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Jaw strength – 71 atmospheres.

-Tigers are the largest representatives of the cat family and, moreover, solitary hunters.
-In length, they can reach 3.5 meters, and weight up to 320 kilograms.
+Tigers are the most major representatives the cat family and, moreover, solitary hunters.
+They can reach 3.5 meters in length and weigh up to 320 kilograms.
 The tiger goes hunting at night.
-Like lions, tigers prefer to choke their prey by the throat, cutting off the blood and air supply to the animal's brain.
-The bite of a tiger is much more powerful than a lion's bite, which may be due to the fact that they lead a solitary lifestyle.
-There are almost no tigers in the wild, the reason for which is excessive hunting.
-Tigers usually avoid humans, but attacks on humans have been recorded around the world.
+Like lions, tigers prefer to strangle their victims by the throat, reducing the flow of blood and air to the animal's brain.
+A tiger's bite is much more powerful than a lion's, which may be due to the fact that they lead a solitary lifestyle.
+There are almost no tigers in the wild, due to overhunting.
+Tigers usually avoid people, but attacks on humans have been recorded all over the world.

 Jaw strength – 75 atmospheres.

-Most sources say that the bite force of the spotted hyena is seventy-five atmospheres, but others indicate a much higher figure, which unfortunately cannot be verified.
-But one thing is for sure: the hyena has one of the most powerful bites in the animal world, and its jaws are so strong that they can even crush the bones of a giraffe.
-The likely reason that the hyena has developed such powerful jaws is that the hyena needs to somehow cope with the remnants of lion meals and what is left after other large predators.
+Most sources say that the spotted hyena's bite force is seventy-five atmospheres, but others indicate a much higher figure, which unfortunately cannot be verified.
+But one thing is for sure: the hyena has one of the most powerful bites in the animal kingdom, and its jaws are so strong that they can even crush the bones of a giraffe.
+The likely reason that the hyena has developed such powerful jaws is that the hyena needs to somehow cope with the remains of lions' meals and what is left after other large predators.

-Despite the fact that the hyena looks like a dog, in fact they are much closer to cats.
-In any case, hyenas are included in the cat-like suborder, like the cat family.
-Hyenas have been found to be capable of killing a dog with a single bite to the neck.
-It is a common misconception that hyenas steal prey from lions, but in fact, hyenas are much more successful hunters than lions and it is the lions who steal their prey for an hour.
+Although hyenas look like dogs, they are actually much closer to cats.
+In any case, hyenas are included in the suborder Felidae, like the cat family.
+Hyenas have been found to be able to kill a dog with a single bite to the neck.
+It is a common misconception that hyenas steal prey from lions, but in fact hyenas are much more successful hunters than lions and it is the lions that steal their prey for an hour.
 Just like lions, hyenas are very social animals and are excellent at cooperating with each other.

 Jaw strength – 81 atmospheres.

-The grizzly bear is a North American subspecies of the brown bear and is known for its large size and aggressiveness.
-True, biologists say that this is just a fiction and that the grizzly is practically no different from the brown bears living in Eastern Siberia.
-Despite its considerable weight, the grizzly can reach speeds of up to fifty-six kilometers per hour.
-For the most part they feed on nuts, berries and other vegetation, but they can also hunt.
-In Yellowstone National Park, grizzlies were caught on video hunting.
+The grizzly bear is a North American subspecies of the brown bear and is distinguished by large sizes and aggressiveness.
+True, biologists claim that this is just a fiction and that the grizzly bear is practically no different from the brown bears living in Eastern Siberia.
+Despite its significant weight, a grizzly bear can reach speeds of up to fifty-six kilometers per hour.
+For the most part, they feed on nuts, berries and other vegetation, but they can also hunt.
+In Yellowstone National Park, grizzlies were captured on video while hunting.

 Compared to other bears, grizzlies are considered more aggressive.
-It has been suggested that because of their huge size, grizzlies cannot climb trees.
-For this reason (also presumably) a powerful mechanism of aggression has developed in them, which allows not only to get their own food, but also to effectively resist any competitor.
-Presumably, it is this evolutionary path that led to the fact that the grizzly formed such powerful jaws with which it can cope with wolves and other intruders living in its possessions.
-The average weight of the largest grizzlies living in Alaska is about 450 kilograms.
-Contrary to the common myth about super-dangerous killer bears, the grizzly bear does not consider a person as prey and will only attack in case of old age, illness, or being provoked to do so.
+It is suggested that due to its huge size, a grizzly bear cannot climb trees.
+For this reason (also presumably) they have developed a powerful mechanism of aggression, which allows them not only to obtain food for themselves, but also to effectively resist any competitor.
+Presumably, it was this evolutionary path that led to the fact that the grizzly bear developed such powerful jaws, with the help of which he can cope with wolves and other intruders living in his domain.
+Average weight The largest grizzly bear living in Alaska weighs about 450 kilograms.
+Contrary to the common myth about super-dangerous killer bears, the grizzly bear does not consider a person as prey and can attack only in case of old age, illness or being provoked to do so.

 Jaw strength – 88 atmospheres.

-It will seem strange to many that this herbivore is on the list of owners of the most powerful jaws.
+Many will find it strange that this herbivore is on the list of those with the most powerful jaws.
 However, the gorilla is one of the rather formidable inhabitants of the jungle.
-With a height of about 170 cm, the weight of an adult male can reach 235 kilograms, despite the fact that these animals do not tend to accumulate excessive fat deposits and most of their weight falls on powerful muscles.
-In the scientific literature, it has been noted that individual male gorillas can reach a height of two meters and twenty centimeters!
+With a height of about 170 cm, the weight of an adult male can reach 235 kilograms, despite the fact that these animals do not tend to accumulate excess fat deposits and most of their weight falls on powerful muscles.
+It has been noted in the scientific literature that individual male gorillas can reach a height of two meters and twenty centimeters!

-The gorilla has not only a very strong jaw, but also powerful limbs.
+The gorilla not only has a very strong jaw, but also powerful limbs.
 They almost never fight each other and limit themselves to demonstrating their power.
 They never attack other animals, but can defend themselves if necessary.
 Strong jaws evolved as an adaptation to eating hard plant foods such as bamboo.
-The length of the fangs is 5 centimeters and, despite the overall colossal power, the muscles of the jaw and neck, which provide the gorillas with such a powerful bite, should be especially highlighted.
+The length of the fangs is 5 centimeters and, despite the overall colossal power, special mention should be made of the muscles of the jaw and neck, which provide gorillas with such a powerful bite.

-In the past, gorillas were portrayed as huge monsters, but recently their image has become softer thanks to scientific research.
+In the past, gorillas were depicted huge monsters, however in Lately their image became softer thanks to scientific research.
 After the chimpanzee, the gorilla is our closest relative.
-Unfortunately, these animals are on the verge of complete extermination, and there are only about seven hundred of them in the wild.
-They climb trees well, but prefer to live on the ground, huddle in groups of up to thirty individuals with a dominant male at the head.
+Unfortunately, these animals are on the verge of complete extinction, and there are only about seven hundred of them in the wild.
+They climb trees well, but prefer to live on the ground; they gather in groups of up to thirty individuals with a dominant male at the head.
 Completely safe for humans.

 Jaw strength – 124 atmospheres.

 The hippopotamus is one of the most powerful herbivores.
-Despite the fact that public attention is drawn mainly to large predators like lions and leopards, as well as elephants and rhinoceros, perhaps it is the hippopotamus that is the most dangerous animal in Africa, which can only be surpassed by black mamba or mosquitoes.
+Despite the fact that public attention is drawn mainly to large predators like lions and leopards, as well as elephants and rhinoceroses, perhaps the hippopotamus is the most dangerous animal in Africa, surpassed only by the black mamba or mosquitoes.

-Hippos tend to defend their territory, and during the mating season, male hippos become extremely aggressive.
-It happens that a furious hippo will attack even small boats along with their passengers.
-Unfortunately, the scientists failed to measure the bite force of the male due to their excessive aggressiveness.
-As for the females, their bite force is given above.
-It is worth considering that females are not only less aggressive, but also inferior to males both in body weight (by about ten percent), and in size and sharpness of fangs.
+Hippos tend to protect their territory, and during mating season male hippopotamuses become extremely aggressive.
+It happens that an enraged hippopotamus will attack even small boats along with their passengers.
+Unfortunately, scientists were unable to measure the bite force of the male due to their excessive aggressiveness.
+As for females, their bite strength is given above.
+It is worth considering that females are not only less aggressive, but are also inferior to males both in body weight (by about ten percent) and in the size and sharpness of their fangs.

-The word "behemoth" itself comes from the Greek phrase "water horse", the reason for which was the incredible love of this animal for water.
-In the past, it was believed that the closest relatives of the hippopotamus are pigs, but more recent studies have shown that these are whales.
+The word “hippopotamus” itself comes from the Greek phrase “water horse,” which was caused by this animal’s incredible love for water.
+In the past, it was believed that the hippopotamus's closest relatives were pigs, but later studies showed that they were whales.

 4. Jaguar